ildikat/sector-labs-assignment/README.md

 THe project uses Bootstrap for the Badges of the file language.

-The API has a number of maximum calls.
-Sadly I exceeded them and couldn't be sure of all the data anymore.
+The Github API has a number of maximum calls per hour.
+This requires attention, as I exceeded this number while testing.
+The application should be more careful with the calls.

 ## Available Scripts

 In the project directory, you can run: